mostafakram/mostafakram.dev/source/_posts/deploy-nuxt-on-forge.md

 ## The App

 We have a Laravel backend app that has explored its apis under `/api/*`.
 We have Laravel Nova installed for admin panel.
-And of course a Nuxt.js forntend app.
+And of course a Nuxt.js frontend app.

 This article shows deploying Nuxt.js for server side rendering not static generated.
 Which means that Node.js server is required.
 From the [docs](https://nuxtjs.org/docs/2.x/concepts/server-side-rendering):